 All applicants need to complete the section on Inclusivity and Relevance.

-In the following section of this guidance, we have included each of the Investment Principles and listed the corresponding questions you will need to answer, if relevant to your project.
-We have also listed what we will be thinking about when reading your answers.
+In the following section of this guidance, we have included each of the Investment Principles and listed the corresponding

 Any information you provide in your application form, we will use when making a decision.